Billions of people Observe holy days that were never meant to be holy!

 Christmas in America

 Jade McClain wrote, in the Article Who waged the Very First ‘War on Christmas,’ In the past, the custom of giving small gifts consisting of baked-goods, roasted meat, or candy—to friends and family on Christmas day did not extend much beyond Lutheran Northern Europe, but in the mid-19th century, in the English-speaking world, this custom began to pick up with the arrival of Prince Albert of Saxe-Coburg and Gotha, a German and a Lutheran, who arrived in Great Britain to marry Queen Victoria in 1840.
-Along with establishing gift giving as an obligatory Christmas practice within his family, Albert also introduced the British to the Christmas tree, which gradually replaced the more traditional English Yule log as the required Christmas décor in the English-speaking world.

-But note that both the Yule log and the Christmas tree are of pagan origin, and both are false symbols of everlasting light and life which were ironically created to celebrate death and darkness.
+But note that both the Yule log and the Christmas tree are of pagan origin, and both are false symbols of everlasting light and life which were ironically created to acknowledge and celebrate death and darkness.

 Owr Bayit Shomer